Who Cares About My Credit Score?

 Most landlords care a great deal about your credit score.
 They view your score as a reflection of how responsible you about paying your bills on time.
 Finding a tenant that will make rent payments on time is a top priority for many landlords.
 Landlords may have a minimum credit score that they require before considering an application further.
 Once you pass the minimum score criteria, landlords may look further into your credit report to determine if you are a suitable tenant for their rental property.

 Mortgage lenders have an even greater interest in your credit score.
 While landlords can evict a tenant for non-payment of rent, foreclosing on a home is a much costlier and lengthier process.
 Lenders will zero in on your credit score, along with other factors, to determine whether or not to approve you for a mortgage.
-They’ll also use it to determine your interest rate.
-If your credit score is too low, they’ll charge you a higher interest rate to make up for the increased risk.
+They'll also use it to determine your interest rate, whether it's your first mortgage or a refinance.
+If your credit score is too low, they'll charge you a higher interest rate to make up for the increased risk.

 The Best Ways to Get a Credit Score